Friends: Ed White football player dies days after shooting

 JACKSONVILLE, Fla. - Friends and loved ones of an Ed White High School football player who was shot on Jacksonville's Westside told News4Jax on Friday that he was taken off life support.

-His friends identified the victim who was shot Tuesday night as Raymond Hill.
+His friends identified the victim who was shot Tuesday night on Miss Muffet Lane as Raymond Hill, 18.
 They said he died Thursday.

 The news was difficult for Tony Downey.